neohammer88/StockInWarehouse/README.md

 # StockInWarehouse
-Stock program for the warehouse by C#
-Stock program for the warehouse by C# and MSSQL server.
+Stock program project for the warehouse by C# and MSSQL server.